kalicyh/ImagingEdge-Next/README.md

 - **RAW Support**: Limited to JPEG downloads due to camera constraints.
 - **Camera Dependency**: Only works with cameras that provide "Send to Smartphone" mode.
 - **Network Requirements**: Devices must share the same WiFi network.
-- **iOS Hotspot Provisioning**: Direct WiFi configuration would require the `NEHotspotConfiguration` entitlement, so pairing relies on Apple's Camera app instead of ImagingEdge Next.
+- **iOS Hotspot Provisioning**: Direct WiFi configuration would require the `NEHotspotConfiguration` entitlement, so pairing relies on Apple's Camera app instead of ImagingNext.

 ## Credits